jidongxiao/CSCI1200-DataStructures/lectures/01_introduction/README.md

 - You will practice the cycle of coding & compilation & testing during Lab 1.
 You are encouraged to try out different development environments (code editor & compiler) and quickly settle on one that allows you to be most productive.
-Ask the your lab TAs & mentors about their favorite programming environments!
+Ask your lab TAs & mentors about their favorite programming environments!
 The course website includes many helpful links as well.